top of page

 Madonna di Campiglio Alpine Ski World Cup Night Slalom Preview

-Having traditionally been held on December 22nd recently, the 3Tre Night Slalom will now conclude the Italian stretch of the Men's World Cup, which includes races in Val Gardena, Alta Badia, and Bormio.
+Having traditionally been held on December 22nd, the 3Tre Night Slalom will now conclude the Italian stretch of the Men's World Cup, which includes races in Val Gardena, Alta Badia, and Bormio (this season replaced by Livigno).

 The renowned Italian event will kick off the "Month of Slalom Classics" in the Men’s Alpine Ski World Cup calendar, featuring races in Adelboden, Wengen, Kitzbühel, and Schladming.
 January will be critical for those hoping to win the Slalom World Cup.